rsanchez/resource_router/README.markdown

 #### $router

-The first argument in the callback is the router object.
+The first argument in the callback is a `\Template_routes\Router` object.
 It has a few methods you can use.

 ##### $router->setTemplate(string $template)